It's a disturbingly common belief that people who are raped should respond in two ways—fight or flight. I know that's not how I responded.

-"Freezing is actually a common response to a threat that we see in mammals, in fact, not just humans," Dr. Martin Antony, a Ryerson University psychology professor and author of The Anti-Anxiety Workbook, told VICE.
-"Some people would argue that... people shouldn't even talk about 'fight or flight.'
-They should talk about 'fight, flight, or freezing.'"
+"Freezing is actually a common response to threat that we see in mammals, in fact, not just humans," said Dr. Martin Antony, a Ryerson University psychology professor and author of The Anti-Anxiety Workbook.
+"Some people would argue that ... people shouldn't even talk about 'fight or flight.'
+They should talk about 'fight, flight or freezing.'"

 Freezing, Antony explained, usually lasts briefly and actually happens in lots of situations where there's an element of fear or panic—not being able to speak or think of the right words when you're nervous, for example, is also the freezing instinct at work.
 It's probably designed to help someone assess the situation and make a decision that isn't impulsive.

-Karlene Moore, a counselor and advocate at Toronto Rape Crisis Center, offered a similar explanation and added rape myths—for example, that rape is perpetrated by strangers who jump out of bushes or dark alleys, when, in fact, it's usually someone the survivor knows—can also contribute to the freezing reaction.
+Karlene Moore, a counsellor and advocate at Toronto Rape Crisis Centre, offered a similar explanation and added that rape myths—for example, that rape is perpetrated by strangers who jump out of bushes or dark alleys when in fact, it's usually someone the survivor knows—can also contribute to the freezing reaction.

-"We're trying to process.
-We're trying to figure out what is going on, because what we've been taught about sexual violence, sexual assault, [and what] rape looks like is not what's happening, but we also can feel something really wrong is happening," Moore said.
+"We're trying to process, we're trying to figure out what is going on, because what we've been taught about sexual violence, sexually assault, [and what] rape looks like is not what's happening, but we also can feel something really wrong is happening," Moore said.